 Nicos Komninos is currently a professor of Urban Development and Innovation Policy at the Aristotle University of Thessaloniki.
 He holds a Master’s Degree of Architect-Engineer from the Aristotle University, post-graduate studies in Semantics with A. J. Greimas, and a PhD from the Ecole des Hautes Etudes en Sciences Sociales, Paris, under the supervision of P.H.
 Chombart de Lauwe.
-He teaches courses on “Digital, Smart, Intelligent Cities: Theory and Strategies”, “Design and Development of Applications for Smart Cities”, “Strategic Planning for Urban Development”, and “Learning Regions: Innovation and Regional Development in Europe”.
+He teaches the courses “Smart and Intelligent Cities: Architectures and Strategies”, “Design and Development of Software Applications for Smart Cities”, “Strategic Planning for Urban Development”, and “Learning Regions: Innovation and Regional Development in Europe”.

 Fields of expertise:

 He is associate editor of the Journal of the Knowledge Economy, the Journal of Innovation and Entrepreneurship: A system’s view across time and space, and the new Journal of Smart Cities, and member of the editorial board of the International Journal of Innovation and Regional Development; European Journal of Innovation Management; TeMA.
-Journal of Land Use, Mobility and Environment; International Journal of Social Ecology and Sustainable Development; International Journal of Knowledge-based Development; International Journal of Research, Innovation and Commercialisation; International Journal of Applied Management Sciences and Engineering, Systems – Open Access Journal,
+Journal of Land Use, Mobility and Environment; International Journal of Social Ecology and Sustainable Development; International Journal of Knowledge-based Development; International Journal of Research, Innovation and Commercialisation; International Journal of Applied Management Sciences and Engineering, and Systems – Open Access Journal.